gliu2k/SAP-Datasphere/DataBuilder/Model.md

 It supports SQL and SQLScript(**table function**).
 The latter is the same as the table function used in AMDP or ABAP CDS View.

 ### 2.2.
 Graphic View
 It is similar to the HANA Calculation View.
-It is optimized and has better performance.
+Graphic View is optimized and has better performance.

 ![alt text](/DataBuilder/images/NewGV.png?raw=true)